 Bart has spent his entire career working with entrepreneurs and investors and helping them with their transactions.
-He started off working in the Palo Alto, California office of Wilson Sonsini Goodrich & Rosati, a prominent Silicon Valley law firm, where he worked with venture capital firms, public technology companies, and new venture-backed start-ups.
-Since moving to Nebraska in 2010, Bart has been actively engaged in the angel and venture capital community there.
+He started off working in the Palo Alto, California office of Wilson Sonsini Goodrich & Rosati, a prominent Silicon Valley law firm, where he worked with venture capital firms, public technology companies, and venture-backed start-ups.
+Since moving to Nebraska in 2010, Bart has been actively engaged in the angel and venture capital community in the Midwest.

-Bart is the President of the Nebraska Angels.
-He is a mentor for the Pipeline entrepreneurship program and the NMotion and Straight Shot accelerators and also serves on the advisory board of the Entrepreneurship Clinic at the University of Nebraska College of Law.
+Bart is a board member of the Nebraska Angels, Nebraska's largest association of angel investors.
+He is a mentor for the Pipeline entrepreneurship program and the NMotion accelerator, and he also serves on the advisory board of the Entrepreneurship Clinic at the University of Nebraska College of Law.

 Bart was selected as one of the Midlands Business Journal's 2014 class of "40 Under 40", he was a nominee for Service Provider of the Year at the 2012, 2013, and 2014 Silicon Prairie News Awards and won the award in 2015, and he was selected as "Best Service Provider" by the 2013 NMotion class.